-Fujifilm X100T versus Nikon D5300
+Fujifilm X100T vs Nikon D5300

-The Fujifilm X100T and the Nikon D5300 are two digital cameras that were officially introduced, respectively, in September 2014 and October 2013.
+The Fujifilm X100T and the Nikon D5300 are two digital cameras that were revealed to the public, respectively, in September 2014 and October 2013.
 The X100T is a fixed lens compact, while the D5300 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Nikon provides 24 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is notably larger (30 percent) than the Fujifilm X100T.
 In this context, it is worth noting that neither the X100T nor the D5300 are weather-sealed.